ddmitov/elephant-harness/README.md

 ```

 ## PHP Interpreter
-Any PHP interpreter is usable for elephant-harness - either a PHP interpreter on PATH or a PHP interpreter identified by its full pathname. ``php`` binary should be used instead of ``php-cgi`` in all [Node.js](http://nodejs.org/) command-line applications and test scripts.
+Any PHP interpreter is usable for elephant-harness - either a PHP interpreter on PATH or a PHP interpreter identified by its full pathname. ``php`` binary should be used in all [Node.js](http://nodejs.org/) command-line applications and test scripts. ``php-cgi`` binary should be used in all [Electron](http://electron.atom.io/) and [NW.js](http://nwjs.io/) applications.

 ## [Thanks and Credits](./CREDITS.md)